The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Proof of the wild norm relations

 As in \cite[\S3.2.1]{BL1}, we denote by $\psi_0$ the unique Gr\"ossencharacter of infinity type $(-1,0)$, conductor $\frk{p}$ and whose associated $p$-adic Galois character factors through $\Gamma_\frk{p}$, the Galois group of the unique $\Z_p$-extension of $K$ unramified outside $\frk{p}$.
 Then we can uniquely write $\psi=\alpha \psi_0^{k-1}$, where $\alpha$ is a ray class character of conductor dividing $\frk{f}\frk{p}$.
-We assume that $\psi$ is \emph{non-Eisenstein} and \emph{$p$-distinguished}, meaning that
+Since $(\frk{f},p)=1$ and $k$ is even, it easily follows that $\psi$ is \emph{non-Eisenstein} and \emph{$p$-distinguished}, meaning that

 where $\omega$ is the Teichm\"uller character.

 Let $\psi_{\mathfrak P}$ be the continuous $E$-valued character of $K^{\times} \backslash \mathbb A_{K,\text{f}}^{\times}$ defined by where $x_{\mathfrak p}$ is the projection of the id\`ele $x$ to the component at $\mathfrak p$.
 We will also denote by $\psi_\frk{P}$ the corresponding character of $G_K$ obtained via the geometric Artin map.
 Then $\Ind_K^\bb{Q} E(\psi_\frk{P}^{-1})$ is the $p$-adic representation attached to $\theta_\psi$, and we note that by (\ref{eq:513}) the associated residual representation is absolutely irreducible and $p$-distinguished (see \cite[Rmk.~5.1.4]{LLZ}).